CumulusNetworks/docs/content/cumulus-linux-55/Whats-New/_index.md

 <!-- vale off -->
 ## What's New in Cumulus Linux 5.5.0
 <!-- vale on -->
-Cumulus Linux 5.5.0 contains several new features and improvements, and provides bug fixes.
+Cumulus Linux 5.5.0 supports new platforms, contains several new features and improvements, and provides bug fixes.

 {{%notice note%}}
 Early access features are now called beta features.